trevorfehrman/React-Curriculum/FORMS.md

 export default App;
 ```

 We had to change some of our names around now that we're handling two fields instead of one but none of the underlying logic changed.
 Now this code works and as a wise man once said, caveman code is better than nothing as long as it works.
 But there's another piece of sage advice we're familiar with: don't repeat yourself, and we sure are repeating ourselves a lot here.
-We're keeping the information about one user in two totallys separate state variable and we've written two totally separate functions with identical logic.
+We're keeping the information about one user in two totally separate state variable and we've written two totally separate functions with identical logic.
 We have two goals.
 First, we want to store both the username and password in a single state object.
 Second, we only want to write one change handler that will dynamically find the correct key in our state object to change.
 To achieve these goals we need to learn about two tools provided to us by ES6: the spread operator and comuputed properties.

 ## The Spread Operator

 The spread operator is a swiss army knife and we're not going to go into all its uses here, though I encourage you to look it up.
-For now we're going to focus on it's ability to help us make copies of objects and arrays.
+For now we're going to focus on its ability to help us make copies of objects and arrays.

 You might have encountered this programming gotcha before.